 The good news is there are treatment options to explore, and at Fioritto Family Dental, our trained and experienced dentists will advise you on the best treatment plan for your particular case.
-What causes impacted teeth?
+What causes impaction?
 Which teeth are most likely to become impacted, and what can you do about it?

 What is an Impacted Tooth?

 Normally, a developing tooth pushes through bone and gum tissue and erupts (becomes visible), while an impacted tooth is one that fails to erupt, or partially erupts.
 Impaction can affect tooth development, your bite, and the positioning of your other teeth.

 Wisdom teeth are most commonly associated with impaction, however, impaction of the maxillary cuspids (canines, or eye teeth) commonly occur as well.
 Just as wisdom teeth are the last of the molars to come in, maxillary cuspids are the last of the front teeth to erupt.

 Unfortunately, when eye teeth are impacted, it can be detrimental to oral health development.
 Proper formation of the eye teeth is the foundation for a correct bite pattern as subsequent teeth come in.
 While it’s not very common for incisors, or front teeth, to become impacted, it’s not unusual to see such issues with second molars and cuspids in the upper and lower jaws.

 There are several reasons why a tooth or teeth may become impacted, including:

 - Dense bone or soft tissue that impedes eruption

 - Tooth growing in at the wrong angle, or malposition

 - Other teeth are in the way, as with crowding or tooth misalignment